Policy Positions

 FUND THE GREAT LAKES RESTORATION INITIATIVE

-The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
+The Great Lakes include 20 percent of the world’s surface freshwater and host diverse communities of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to accelerate efforts to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
-The GLRI seeks to...
+The GLRI seeks to replace...
 Read More